rrykaye/PoemExercise/README.md

 ```
 Invalid input.
 Please enter a valid line number.
 ```
-If the user enters number that is empty the program will display an error message:
+If the user enters a number that is an empty line the program will display an error message:
 ```
 Error: The selected line is empty.
 Please enter a valid line number.
 ```